opalmedapps/docs/docs/development/architecture/index.md

 ```plantuml source="docs/development/architecture/diagrams/context_diagram.puml"
 ```

-The Opal solution provides the _Opal Patient Information Exchange (PIE)_ which is usually deployed inside a hospital.
+The Opal solution provides the _Opal Patient Information Exchange (PIE)_ which is typically deployed inside a hospital.
 The components accessible by caregivers are available via mobile app stores and are also hosted on the web.
 These components consist of the user registration web application to create user accounts and the application for patients (or their caregiver(s)) to access the patient's medical data.